IT Services Help and Support Accounts and passwords

 - Update your alternative email address (used to reset a forgotten password or notify you of changes)

 In certain cases accounts may be disabled.
-If you find that your account has been disabled, you should contact the IT Help Desk who will provide you with information on the process to follow to have it re-enabled or request an extension of access be applied to it.
+If you find that your account has been disabled, you should contact the Central Service Desk who will provide you with information on the process to follow to have it re-enabled or request an extension of access be applied to it.

 There are a number of reasons why your JCU computer account may be disabled.
 A staff members JCU computer account will be disabled according to the position termination date as recorded in the Human Resources Management Information System.
 That information is controlled by Human Resources.